mrbandfriends-organisation/host/site/web/app/plugins/user-role-editor/readme.txt

 You can find more information about "User Role Editor" plugin at [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/)

 I am ready to answer on your questions about plugin usage.
 Use [plugin page comments](http://www.shinephp.com/user-role-editor-wordpress-plugin/) for that.

+== Upgrade Notice ==
+= [4.43] 05.06.2018 =
+* Update: references to non-existed roles are removed from the URE role additional options data storage after any role update.
+* Fix: Additional options section view for the current role was not refreshed properly after other current role selection.